devassistant/devassistant/README.rst

 DevAssistant - start developing with ease

-DevAssistant (http://devassistant.org) project is a helper for all developers using (not-only) Fedora.
-It helps with creating and setting up basic projects in various languages, installing dependencies, setting up environment etc.
+DevAssistant (http://devassistant.org) can help you with creating and setting up basic projects in various languages, installing dependencies, setting up environment etc.

 It is based on idea of per-{language/framework/...} "assistants" (plugins) with hierarchical structure.